raor2/DBSFinal/README.md

 ## User Instructions

 ### Creating Database and Loading Data

+Creating and loading data is done in two steps

+First, run the file dbsetup.sql as a super user in postgres

-Simply run the file load_data.py and the database will be created, intialized and populated with data using the following information:
+Then, run the file load_data.py and the database will be created, intialized and populated with data using the following information:

 DB Name: 	finalproject